-Getting Married in Israel
+Getting married in Israel - The Jewish marriage.

 In order to register for a Jewish marriage you need to open a marriage file ("tik nissuin") at your local religious council or Rabbinate.
 This needs to be done no less than 3 weeks (21 days) prior to the marriage.